Consider using tax-advantaged accounts to help lower your tax bill.

 Even in the wake of complex tax provisions, a key to lowering your tax bill is really quite simple: report lower taxable income.

-- You can accumulate funds on a tax-deferred basis to pay for healthcare expenses through a health savings account (HSA) or flexible savings account (FSA).
+You can accumulate funds on a tax-deferred basis to pay for healthcare expenses through a health savings account (HSA) or flexible savings account (FSA).
 Your workplace may offer one, both or neither of these options, so check with your employer.
-HSA contribution maximums in 2021 are $3,600 for self-only and $7,200 for families, with an additional $1,000 catch-up contribution allowed for individuals age 55 or older.
-Individual health FSA contributions are limited to $2,750 (note that dependent care FSAs have a higher cap of $10,500); employer contributions do not count toward this maximum.
+HSA contribution maximums in 2022 are $3,650 for self-only and $7,300 for families, with an additional $1,000 catch-up contribution allowed for individuals age 55 or older (2021: $3,600 and $7,200).
+The limit for individual health FSA contributions remains $2,750 (note that dependent care FSAs have a higher cap of $10,500); employer contributions do not count toward this maximum.

 Atlantic Union Bank Wealth Management is a division of Atlantic Union Bank that offers asset management, private banking, and trust and estate services.
 Securities are not insured by the FDIC or any other government agency, are not deposits or obligations of Atlantic Union Bank, are not guaranteed by Atlantic Union Bank or any of its affiliates, and are subject to risks, including the possible loss of principal.
 Deposit products are provided by Atlantic Union Bank, Member FDIC.